GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

 ## Lessons Learned

-The CFO account had no MFA, no device compliance requirement, and no sign-in risk policy.
-Eleven CA policies were active in the tenant and none of them covered this account.
-Any account with payment authority or access to financial systems should be treated as highest priority for identity protection controls.
+The CFO account had no MFA, no device compliance check, and no sign-in risk policy despite eleven active CA policies in the tenant.
+Any account with payment authority should be the first priority for identity protection, not an afterthought during policy rollout.

-The DMARC policy for the tenant was in monitoring mode.
-A lookalike domain email reached the inbox without any challenge.
-The move from p=none to p=reject is a configuration change that takes less than an hour and eliminates an entire class of spoofing attacks permanently.
+DMARC was in monitoring mode.
+Moving from p=none to p=reject takes less than an hour and permanently blocks an entire class of lookalike domain attacks.

-Inbox rules created during a compromise survive password resets.
-Any BEC response that stops at credential remediation without auditing mailbox configuration leaves the attacker's most valuable persistence mechanism intact.
-The three rules in this incident would have continued forwarding financial emails to the attacker's Gmail for days or weeks after the password was changed, until someone noticed.
+Inbox rules survive password resets.
+A BEC response that stops at credential remediation leaves the attacker's forwarding rules running silently for days or weeks until someone notices the mail is going somewhere it should not.

-Detection rules built before an attack and validated against live telemetry are meaningfully more reliable than rules written in response to an incident.
-The IAM sign-in rule in this project fired and created the incident automatically.
-The analyst did not find the compromise, the detection engineering found it.
+Detection rules built before an attack and validated against real telemetry are far more reliable than rules written after the fact.
+The custom IAM sign-in rule created the incident automatically.
+The analyst did not find the compromise.
+The detection engineering did.